 - Xel Ha does not use printed maps to save on paper usage.

-- Xel Ha does not use drinking straws because they cannot be recycled.
+- No drinking straws are used because they cannot be recycled.

 - Xel Ha does not use paper napkins, only cloth.
 It helps the environment.